Andy Roddick: Nicknames and on-court behavior

-Roddick is often called "A-Rod", a play on the nickname of New York Yankees baseball star Alex Rodriguez, referring to his first initial and the first three letters of his last name.
+Roddick is often called "A-Rod", a play on the nickname of New York Yankees baseball star Alex Rodriguez, referring to his first initial and the first syllable of his last name.

 Roddick made frequent outbursts against umpires and linesmen on the court.
 At the 2001 US Open, Roddick angrily disputed a ball that landed wide at a crucial point in the fifth set of his quarter-final match against Lleyton Hewitt (he was serving at *4–5), calling umpire Jorge Dias "a moron" and copping a code violation for audible obscenity.
 During his third-round match at the Australian Open in 2008, he abused umpire Emmanuel Joseph saying, "You're an idiot!
 Stay in school, kids or you'll end up being an umpire."

 Roddick lost his temper again at the 2010 Australian Open after a ball that he did not play was called out on match point, but ruled to be in after a video review.
 He continued arguing with the umpire after the conclusion of the match but later said that he was wrong.
 Later again that year, he launched into a tirade at an official over a foot-fault call at the 2010 US Open, a match he eventually lost to Serbia's Janko Tipsarević.
 In 2011, Roddick snapped at the chair umpire at Indian Wells on his way to lose to France's Richard Gasquet.

 In a second-round match against Philipp Kohlschreiber at the 2011 Cincinnati Masters, Roddick was given a penalty point, which resulted in a critical break of serve in favor of his opponent.
 The penalty point was given due to ball-abuse, when Roddick smashed a ball into the stands in frustration after he had already been warned earlier in the match by umpire Carlos Bernardes for an episode of racquet abuse.
 This triggered another series of altercations with the umpire, with Roddick expressing his displeasure at the umpire's call.
 Roddick lost the match.

 Endorsements

 From 2000 to 2005, Roddick wore Reebok apparel.
 After Reebok announced it would not renew its contract with Roddick, Roddick signed a five-year, $25 million endorsement deal with Lacoste in April 2005.
 In November, he signed an agreement to endorse Lacoste eyewear for four years worth between $750,000 and $1 million.
 In 2011, Lacoste introduced the Andy Roddick collection which included polos, jackets, tennis shorts and track pants.
 In June 2013, Roddick became an investor and brand ambassador to TravisMathew Apparel.
-Roddick, as well as fellow American tennis players James Blake and Mardy Fish, wear TravisMathew's TM Red headwear, shirts and shorts during matches.

 In 2005, Roddick signed a multiyear worldwide endorsement deal with carmaker Lexus.
 His other endorsement deals include American Express, Rolex, Powerade in 2002, Parlux Fragrances, Arizona Beverage Company in 2009, Microsoft Xbox and Sega.